TheBitcoinFoundation/legal/White Papers/README.md

 To be included here these white papers must be submitted for distribution under the MIT License.

-##Modifications to the White Papers submitted to The Bitcoin Foundation, Inc.
+##Modifications to White Papers submitted to The Bitcoin Foundation, Inc.

 If you would like to see a modification, correction, addition or change made to any white paper stored here please submit a pull request to this repo.